Packetfahrer/EmojiLibrary/README.md

 Emoji Font for EmojiPort
 =============

-For those who don't want to use BytaFont, fonts file are provided here for manual installation.
+For those who don't want to use BytaFont, (modified) fonts file are provided here for manual installation.

 Font Download
 =============